 SAIBT recognises that a happy student is more likely to be a successful student and we encourage you to seek counselling advice if you are feeling worried, confused or just simply need someone to talk to.

-Kate Blencowe is a Senior Counsellor for SAIBT & CELUSA and is available for all types of counselling, support, therapy, referral or help for students.
+A Senior Counsellor for SAIBT & CELUSA is available for all types of counselling, support, therapy, referral or help for students.

 The Counsellor provides confidential counselling for any personal issues, no matter how sensitive, and also helps students with learning and study concerns.

 P: +61 8 8302 1026